valterkraemer/mavo-firebase/README.md

 Set `.read` and `.write` to `true`.
 Remember to click "Publish".

-**Warning:** After this step anyone can read or write to your database.
+**Warning:** After this step anyone can read and write to your database.

 ![7-edit-rules](assets/images/7-edit-rules.png "Edit rules")